Guide: Moving to Texas – Electricity and Everything Else

 • Good news — Texas does not have an income tax!

-Here’s the items you’ll need to perform beginning two months before your move:
+Here are the items you’ll need to perform beginning two months before your move:

 TWO MONTHS OUT